inwx/php-client/README.md

 INWX Domrobot PHP Client
 =========
-You can access all functions of our frontend via our API, is available via the XML-RPC protocol or JSON-RPC and thus can be easily consumed with all programming languages.
+You can access all functions of our frontend via our API, which is available via the XML-RPC or JSON-RPC protocol and thus can be easily consumed with all programming languages.

 There is also an OT&E test system, which you can access via [ote.inwx.com](https://ote.inwx.com/en/).
 Here you will find the known web interface which is using a test database.
 On the OT&E system no actions will be charged.
 So you can test as much as you like there.